Ozark hellbender: Description

-Hellbenders are known for their primitive body design and their large size.
-They have small eyes, a keeled tail, and a flat body to assist the Ozark hellbender in movement in rivers and streams.
-They have folds along their sides that assist them in respiration, as oxygen is able to diffuse across the skin.
-It is a strictly aquatic species, even though it technically lacks gills.
-On average, they are about 29-57 centimeters in length.
+The Ozark hellbender is known for its primitive body design and its large size.
+It has small eyes, a keeled tail, and a flat body to assist in movement in rivers and streams.
+It has folds along its sides that assist in respiration, as oxygen is able to diffuse across the skin.
+It is a strictly aquatic subspecies, even though it technically lacks gills.
+It grows to a total length (including tail) of about 29–57 cm.

 Distribution and habitat

-Ozark hellbenders are endemic to the White River drainage in northern Arkansas and southern Missouri.
-Historically they have been found in portions of Spring, White, Black, Eleven Point, and Current Rivers and their tributaries.
-Hellbenders are now considered extirpated in the mainstem White, Black, and Spring Rivers and Jacks Fork, and with their range being considerably reduced in the remaining rivers and tributaries.
+The Ozark hellbender is endemic to the White River drainage in northern Arkansas and southern Missouri.
+Historically it has been found in portions of the Spring, White, Black, Eleven Point, and Current rivers and their tributaries.
+The Ozark hellbender is now considered extirpated in the mainstem White, Black, and Spring rivers and Jacks Fork, and with its range being considerably reduced in the remaining rivers and tributaries.

 The Ozark hellbender is declining throughout its range with no population appearing to be stable throughout its range.
 It is unknown whether a viable population exists in the mainstem of the White River, where few individuals have been found.
 Much of the potential habitat along this river has been destroyed by a series of dams constructed on the upper portion of the river in the 1940s and 1950s.
-The North Fork White River has historically contained a high population of Ozark hellbenders and was considered the strong point for the species with a mark and recapture study in 1973 marking 1,150 individuals within a 1.7-mile reach of the river.
-In recent years, this population is now beginning to experience a decline similar to those in populations in other rivers.
-Though the overall population of the Ozark hellbender is known to be in decline, there is no data available on current population sizes, likely due to their small numbers and reclusive life history.
+The North Fork White River has historically contained a high population of the Ozark hellbender and was considered the strong point for the subspecies, with a mark and recapture study in 1973 marking 1,150 individuals within a 1.7-mile (2.7-kilometer) reach of the river.
+In recent years, this population is now beginning to experience a decline similar to those populations in other rivers.
+Though the overall population of the Ozark hellbender is known to be in decline, there is no data available on current population sizes, likely due to its small numbers and reclusive life history.

 There is currently no critical habitat designated for the Ozark hellbender.